 Ethos

-Jerry Clay Academy aims to provide an inclusive curriculum that provides equality of opportunity and high achievement for all children regardless of age/ gender/ background/ disability.
+Stanley Grove Primary and Nursery Academy aims to provide an inclusive curriculum that provides equality of opportunity and high achievement for all children regardless of age/ gender/ background/ disability.
 Our policy aims to enable pupils with SEND to reach their full potential and be fully included in their school community.
 We welcome all children, within our catchment area, no matter what their needs.

-It is our policy to write and review separate SEN Plans including a child-led One Page Profiles (OPPs) only for children with low incidence, complex learning difficulties or disabilities, where a number of different agencies are involved.
+It is our policy to write and review separate Supporting Me to Learn Plans (SMTLP) including a child-led One Page Profiles (OPPs) only for children with low incidence, complex learning difficulties or disabilities, where a number of different agencies are involved.
 We do not use SEN plans for children with high-incidence needs.
 External research evidence and our own self-evaluation have shown us that these are not effective in raising standards for our pupils or promoting their wellbeing.
 Instead, these pupils are rigorously tracked by leaders, and expect, in accordance with government guidance, teachers to make specific reference to these pupils and how their learning will be supported in their short-term planning and target setting.

 Definitions